Human resources audit: where to start?

 • mandatory company signage

-This phase takes place at the audited company, and aims to verify the reality of the risks identified in theory during the preparation phase.
+This phase takes place at the audited company and aims to verify the reality of the HR risks identified in theory during the preparation phase.
 The field phase allows us to deepen our analysis by, for example, interviewing a representative panel of employees (seniority, seniority level, staff representative, etc.) or testing processes.

-Based on the information gathered in the field, the auditors will be able to analyze all the qualitative, quantitative and legal data, and then move on to the reporting phase.
+Based on the information gathered in the field, the HR auditors will be able to analyze all the qualitative, quantitative and legal data, and then move on to the reporting phase.

 Phase 3: Analysis